-- a.
-The organisers must ensure all competitors and Judges are informed that the event is being held under Kennel Club Rules and Field Trial Regulations. - b.
+- The organisers must ensure all competitors and judges are informed that the event is being held under Kennel Club Rules and Field Trial Regulations. - b.
 The Code of Conduct expected at GWTs is the same as that for Field Trials. - c.
-Those taking part in GWTs shall not openly impugn the decision of the Judges or criticise the host, ground, or helpers.
-Any cases of alleged misconduct must be reported to the Kennel Club in accordance with Regulation J14 (Fraudulent and Discreditable Conduct at Trials).
-In particular the provisions of Field Trial Regulations J12 (Objections), J13 (Disqualification and Forfeit of Awards) and J15 (Fines and Penalties) shall apply. - d.
+Those taking part in GWTs shall not openly impugn the decision of the judges or criticise the host, ground, or helpers.
+Any cases of alleged misconduct must be reported to the Kennel Club in accordance with Regulation J13 (Fraudulent and Discreditable Conduct at Trials).
+In particular the provisions of Field Trial Regulations J11 (Objections), J12 (Disqualification and Forfeit of Awards) and J14 (Penalties) shall apply. - d.
 All dogs must be registered with the Kennel Club.
 Each dog to be of a breed included within the relevant sub-group as previously defined. - e.
 The organisers have the power to exclude dogs from the competition and will have the right to refuse an entry. - f.
 The organisers may restrict the numbers in a GWT, in which case the right to compete shall be decided by ballot. - g.
-All Judges must have experience of dog-work under shooting field conditions. - h.
-In an Open GWT, each sub-group must have at least one Kennel Club Field Trial Panel Judge officiating. - All handlers must carry out the instructions of the Judges.
-The Judges are empowered to remove from the Test any dog whose handler does not follow their instructions or whose handler wilfully interferes with another competitor or his dog. - j.
-No person attending a GWT may allow a bitch in season to be on the Test ground or foul any ground to be used by competing dogs. - k.
-If, after consultation with the Judges, members of the committee present consider a dog unfit to compete by reason of contagious disease or physical condition such a dog shall be required to be removed immediately from the ground.
-Any such case is liable to be reported to the Kennel Club. - 1.
-No dog shall wear a collar whilst competing. - m.
+All judges must have experience of dog-work under shooting field conditions. - h.
+In an Open GWT, each sub-group must have at least one Kennel Club Field Trial Panel Judge officiating. - All handlers must carry out the instructions of the judges.
+The judges are empowered to remove from the test any dog whose handler does not follow their instructions or whose handler wilfully interferes with another competitor or his dog. - j.
+No person attending a GWT may allow a bitch in season to be on the test ground or foul any ground to be used by competing dogs. - k.
+If, after consultation with the judges, members of the committee present consider a dog unfit to compete by reason of contagious disease or physical condition such a dog shall be required to be removed immediately from the ground.
+Any such case is liable to be reported to the Kennel Club. - I. No dog shall wear a collar whilst competing. - m.
 No person shall carry out punitive correction or harsh handling at a GWT. - n.
-No competitor may withdraw their dog and leave the GWT ground without informing the Chief Steward.
+No competitor may withdraw their dog and leave the GWT ground without informing the chief steward.